pathoam/solana/bench-exchange/README.md

     /// key 0 - Signer
     /// key 1 - Account in which to record the swap
-    /// key 2 - Token account associated with this trade TradeRequest(TradeRequestInfo),
+    /// key 2 - Token account associated with this trade OrderRequest(OrderRequestInfo),

-    /// Trade cancellation
+    /// Order cancellation
     /// key 0 - Signer
-    /// key 1 -Trade order to cancel TradeCancellation,
+    /// key 1 - Order to cancel
+    OrderCancellation,

     /// trade request
     /// key 0 - Signer
     /// key 1 - Account in which to record the swap
-    /// key 2 - 'To' trade order
+    /// key 2 - 'Offered' order
-    /// key 3 - `From` trade order
+    /// key 3 - 'Accepted' order
-    /// key 4 - Token account associated with the To Trade
+    /// key 4 - Token account associated with the 'Offered' order
-    /// key 5 - Token account associated with From trade
+    /// key 5 - Token account associated with the 'Accepted' order
-    /// key 6 - Token account in which to deposit the Matchers profit from the swap.
+    /// key 6 - Token account in which to deposit the Matcher's profit from the match.
-    SwapRequest,
+    MatchRequest,
 }
 ```